photography

 Corfu

 Corfu carries more history than most Greek islands.
-The Venetian Old Town, the Achilleion Palace, the old fortress, layers of architecture that belong to different centuries and different rulers.
-For weddings, that depth translates into venues and backdrops that no other Ionian island can match.
-For couples looking for something more private, Danilia Village is worth knowing about.
+The Venetian Old Town, the Achilleion Palace and the old fortress create layers of architecture from different centuries and different rulers.
+For weddings, that depth translates into venues, gardens and backdrops that no other Ionian island carries in quite the same way.
 View Marina & Ernesto

 Paxoi

 Paxoi is the smallest of the Ionian islands and one of the least touched.
 Olive groves run down to the cliff edges, the west coast drops into the sea at Erimitis, and Antipaxos sits just south with its own beaches and vineyards.
-Ceremony options range from the waterfront Town Hall in Gaios and the island's many village churches to the monastery of Panagia Vellianiton on its own uninhabited islet, reached only by boat.
-Receptions at Mongonissi Beach or Erimitis, with the sun going down over the Ionian.
+Ceremony options range from the waterfront Town Hall in Gaios and the island’s village churches to the monastery of Panagia Vellianiton on its own uninhabited islet, reached only by boat.
+Receptions at Mongonissi Beach or Erimitis carry the day into the evening with the sun going down over the Ionian.
 View Xenia & Pantelis

 Crete

 Crete is the largest Greek island and the most developed wedding destination outside Athens.
-Two airports, four distinct regions and over forty dedicated venues give it a range no other island matches.
-Chania in the west is the most sought after, the Venetian Old Town, mountains running to the sea, and beaches like Balos and Falassarna within reach.
-Rethymno sits in the middle, with hilltop estate venues like Agreco Farm and Pavlaki Estate combining Cretan countryside, olive groves and private chapels.
-Elounda and Agios Nikolaos in the east anchor the luxury resort cluster, Mirabello Bay, Blue Palace, Elounda Beach Hotel.
-The island also has its own wedding traditions: Gamopilafo, the Cretan lyra, the Mantinada.
-A wedding in Crete carries scale, distance and a slower southern rhythm.
+Two airports, four distinct regions and a wide venue network give it a range no other island matches.
+Chania carries the strongest destination appeal, with the Venetian Old Town, the mountains and beaches such as Balos and Falassarna within reach.
+Rethymno brings estate venues, Cretan countryside, olive groves and private chapels.
+Further east, Elounda and Agios Nikolaos anchor the luxury resort side of the island around Mirabello Bay.
+The island’s own wedding traditions, from gamopilafo to the Cretan lyra, give a wedding in Crete scale, distance and a slower southern rhythm.
 View Maria & Yiannis

 Rhodes